 Wikipedia segment.

-Posted in: Australia, Australian National Offshore Petroleum and Environmental Management Authority, Bill Campbell, BlackRock Advisors UK, BlackRock Fund Advisors, Business ethics, Fossil Fuels, Gas, GoogleNews, Irina Woodhead, John Donovan, LNG, Prelude FLNG Project, Prelude Toxic Headlines, Royal Dutch Shell Plc, Shell Business Principles, Shell Employee Safety, Shell PLC, Sin Stocks.
+Posted in: Australia, Australian National Offshore Petroleum and Environmental Management Authority, BlackRock, BlackRock Advisors UK, BlackRock Fund Advisors, Business Principles, Gas, GoogleNews, John Donovan, LNG, Prelude FLNG Project, Prelude Toxic Headlines, Royal Dutch Shell Plc, Shell AGM, Shell Lifeboats, Shell PLC, Sin Stocks.

-Tagged: Australia · Gas · John Donovan · LNG · Royal Dutch Shell Plc
+Tagged: Australia · John Donovan · LNG · Prelude FLNG Project · Royal Dutch Shell Plc · Shell

 Like this: